Start of Main Content

 First Person: Conversations with Holocaust Survivors

-Marking 25 years, First Person is a monthly, hour-long live or recorded interview between journalist Bill Benson and a Holocaust survivor on the Museum’s YouTube page, and it includes questions from the audience.
-This program is made possible through generous support from the Louis Franklin Smith Foundation.
+For 25 years, First Person, an interview between journalist Bill Benson and a Holocaust survivor, was made possible through generous support from the Louis Franklin Smith Foundation.